 - Take Pittsfield’s Example.
 In 1996, Mass.
 DOT built a retaining wall as long as the WGB wall that blocked the view of Pontoosuc Lake.
 Citizens, the Pittsfield City Council, and other leaders demanded the State tear it down and replace it with a structure that would save the view, and they succeeded.
 (See, e.g., Boston Globe)

 WE MUST ACT NOW.
 With the bridge scheduled to be completed by December 31, we must let our local and County leaders and our Legislative representatives, as well as DOT, know that we want our scenic views back.
-[Below is a more comprehensive description of what I have learned about the WGB rehabilitation project, with quotes from relevant documents.]
+[At the bottom of this posting is a more comprehensive description of what I have learned about the WGB rehabilitation project, with quotes from relevant documents.]

 Some relevant email addresses: